photonstorm/box2d-lite/README.md

 ![image](pages/callstackv030.png)

 Clearly, the Mat22 transpose method is eating-up a bit, as is the creation of new Contacts, but this is a dramatic improvement over what we started with and leaves us in a good place to move to the next version.
 After all, a 100% reduction in instance creation is about as good as you can get :)

+## v0.4.0

+Added `Body.fixedRotation` boolean.
+Allows you to not rotate a body.

+Built a body stack test.
+It highlights that the default friction causes slipping.

+`World.positionCorrection` has now changed from a boolean to a float.
+This removes a ternary in the Arbiter class and just makes more sense anyway.